Dbross/PWDFT/doc/api/index.rst

    :maxdepth: 2

    keywords
-   functions
-   modules

 Overview
 --------

-This section provides comprehensive documentation of all PWDFT input keywords, automatically generated from the source code comments using Doxygen and Breathe.
+This section provides comprehensive documentation of all PWDFT input keywords and parameters.

 **Keyword Categories:**